ember-learn/guides-source/guides/release/ember-inspector/component-tree.md

 #### Hovering over the app

-If you want to highlight a component directly within your app, click on the icon to the left of the search bar (this is the same behavior as the [View Tree](../view-tree/))
+If you want to highlight a component directly within your app, click on the icon to the left of the search bar.
 As your mouse passes over it, the related component will be highlighted.

 <img src="/images/guides/ember-inspector/component-tree-toolbar-inspect.png" width="500">